 - Tight places.
 Horned animals are prone to getting stuck in feeders, stalls, fences, and other tight spots.
 If they panic while caught, they can injure themselves severely.
 (This can be avoided by using specially designed equipment.)

 - Value again.
-In some markets, a hornless animal is preferred.
+In some markets, a hornless animal is preferred to make livestock management and handling easier.
 For instance, small-scale dairy businesses often want either polled or dehorned goats and cows, while at the sale barn horned animals typically sell for a discount.

 As with most things, horned livestock will fit better into some situations than others.
 In extensive systems where the animals are expected to fend for themselves, horns can be a distinct advantage.
 In small operations where the animals are frequently handled at close proximity, horns can be a serious disadvantage.

 As for horns and their effect on value, there are many variables to consider.
 Two key questions to ask yourself are: